fabiojmendes/fabiojmendes/README.md

 My name is Fabio and welcome to my GitHub repo.
 I'm passionate about all things related to programming languages, hardware & software, and distributed systems.
-I’m also a homelabber and enjoy running various projects on my own infrastructure.
+As a home lab enthusiast, I also enjoy running on my own infrastructure.

-I'm senior architect mostly working with Java Microservices, Kafka, and a variety of different data stores like Redis, MySQL, OpenSearch, and Databricks.
-So I use this space as a conduit to express my interests and creativity about embedded systems, hardware design, and low level programming that I don't get to do on my day job.
+Professionally I am a senior architect with focus on complex distributed systems levering Kafka and a variety of different data stores like Redis, MySQL, OpenSearch, and Databricks.
+I use this space as a conduit to express my interests and creativity about embedded systems, hardware design, and low level programming that I don't get to do on my day job.

 ## Noteworthy Projects and Repos

 ### Autosys

-Miscellaneous automation projects mainly using rust that have a component of embedded systems and custom PCB design.
-Nonetheless, it is a distributed system using MQTT to wire up the various components.
-The motivation behind this is mostly to provide a level of automation to a commercial facility.
+Miscellaneous automation and IoT projects mainly using rust that have a component of embedded systems and custom PCB design.
+Nonetheless, it is a distributed system using MQTT to wire up its various components.
+The motivation behind it is to provide a level of automation to a commercial facility.
 Check [Autosys](https://github.com/fabiojmendes/Autosys) for more details.

 ### Super Jeff